smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

 2. Send SDL.ActivateApp (`<appID>`) in case of app activation or OnAppDeactivated (`<appID>`) in case of app deactivation.
 3. Switch off embedded source before app activation, when the type of activating app and embedded source are the same.

+!!!

 _Note:_

-When app is successfully registered and SDL receives OnEventChanged(AUDIO_SOURCE, isActive:true) or OnEventChanged(EMBEDDED_NAVI, isActive:true), SDL changes HMILevel and AudioStreamingState of this application. (see the table _HMILevel and audioStreamingState of apps when embedded audio source or navigation was activated_)
+When app is successfully registered and SDL receives OnEventChanged(AUDIO_SOURCE, isActive:true) or OnEventChanged(EMBEDDED_NAVI, isActive:true), SDL changes HMILevel and AudioStreamingState of this application.
+(see the table _**HMILevel and audioStreamingState of apps when embedded audio source or navigation was activated**_)

-When app is activated during active embedded navi or audio source SDL sets appropriate HMILevel and AudioStreamingState  (see the table _Apps activation during active embedded audio source or navigation_)
+When app is activated during active embedded navi or audio source SDL sets appropriate HMILevel and AudioStreamingState
+(see the table _**Apps activation during active embedded audio source or navigation**_)

 #### HMILevel and audioStreamingState of apps when embedded audio source or navigation was activated
 |appHMIType|HMILevel before embedded source activation|embedded source activation|HMILevel during active embedded source|